DanielFajardo1/LARIM-2026-Near_Infrared_Classification_of_Variable_Stars_in_the_VVV_Survey/README.md

 When analyzing variable star light curves, astronomers test various "trial periods" to fold the time-series data into phase space.
 The correct physical period minimizes the Shannon entropy of the phase-folded light curve.
 By finding the absolute minimum in the entropy periodogram, we can successfully reconstruct the cleanest, least scattered variability pattern.

-This interactive HTML simulation allows users to manually explore the trial period grid and visually experience this entropy minimization process in real-time across different variable star classes (CEP-F, RRab, EA, UVAR).
+This interactive HTML simulation allows users to manually explore the trial period grid and visually experience this entropy minimization process in real-time across different variable star classes (Cepheids, RR Lyrae, Eclipsing Binaries).

 ---